Skip to main content Scroll Top

 Start your freelance journey with these two platforms

-Actually, I’ve personally outsourced a good amount of my work through Fiverr and hired people from North America, Asia, and Africa to work on projects.
-This is a clear example of how a nationality plays no role in the hiring process involved.
-As long as you can do the job, that’s all that matters.
+Fiverr – The best starting point for anyone new to freelancing.
+An online marketplace for digital services – writing, design, translation, social media management, video editing, and much more.
+It’s not exclusive to people from North America or Europe.
+I’ve personally hired people from Asia, Africa, and North America through Fiverr for my own projects – nationality plays no role, skills do.
+Start here to build your portfolio and get your first online work experience.
 I highly recommend checking this video out, where I talk in depth with Vanessa.
 She is a woman that has no university education who has managed to make a full-time living from Fiverr and has complete location independence, proving that a strong skill set is all you need.
 In this video we talk about remote work possibilities, how to get started on Fiverr and how to be able to succeed on the platform.
+If you want to try out Fiverr, you can get 10% off your first order here!

 A woman performing her online job from home